arcmags/usync/README.rst

 Notes
 =====

+The script I used for this kind of thing in the past was far more complicated.
+It parsed a boat-load of command line flags/options, could define multiple remotes in one config file, executed arbitrary commands on the remote, updated usync repos recursively, whatever.
+I realized I never really used all that stuff though, and it just seemed like it was trying to do too much (do one thing and do it well, ya know).
+If you want to have multiple remotes or more options, you can use multiple config files and script something yourself.
+So there!

 I'm pretty sure usync will work fine with spaces, all kinds of spaces, spaces everywhere if you gotta be *that* guy.
 I put way too much time and effort into